Three killed in Stonehaven derailment suffered ‘unsurvivable injuries’ – inquiry

 Emergency crews who attended the crash site on the morning of August 12 2020 were confronted with a “highly complex incident”, with two firefighters becoming injured during the course of the operation, the FAI further heard.

-Nick Bucknall, an inspector of rail accidents, told the inquiry the passenger train collided with “debris washed from a drain onto the track near Carmont, Aberdeenshire, following very heavy rainfall” at about 9.37am.
+Nick Bucknall, an inspector of rail accidents with the Rail Accident Investigation Branch (RAIB), told the inquiry the passenger train collided with “debris washed from a drain onto the track near Carmont, Aberdeenshire, following very heavy rainfall” at about 9.37am.

 The train was travelling at 73mph at the time of the crash.